Built to Last: Successful Habits of Visionary Companies: Key ideas

+Willcoxson and Millett see this study as a good example of a unitarist conception of culture within a business, i.e. where there is only one form of organizational culture which permeates the whole business, rather than finding several distinct cultures within departments or teams.

 The Built to Last companies

 The list of visionary companies was determined based on the results of a survey of 1,000 CEOs.
 The authors ensured representation across all industries and various sized organizations by sampling from Fortune 500 industrial companies, Fortune 500 service companies, Inc. 500 private companies and Inc. 100 public companies.
 The survey yielded a 23% response rate with 3.2 companies listed per response.
 An important caveat the authors express is the fact that through their research, they can claim a correlation, not a causal link between their findings and the success of companies.

 The list of eighteen companies identified as visionary (each had a supposedly lesser comparison company, in parentheses here, 3e p.
 3):